alberto-rj/alberto-rj/README.md

 > *"How can I use technology to make a difference in people's lives?"*

-As a passionate self-taught developer, I found the perfect answer in software development—a blend of logic, creativity, and direct user impact.
+As a passionate self-taught developer, I found the perfect answer in software development - a blend of logic, creativity, and direct user impact.

 I deeply believe in Vint Cerf’s words: